mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Why didn't you just refuse to pay them until the work was done?

-They required payment up-front.
-I had no leverage to force them to complete the project.
-The contract just said I was buying hours.
-And I paid for the hours up front, so if I refused to accept the work, they already had my money.
-On the monthly retainer, they required a month of notice, so I still had to pay them for a final month once I canceled.
+WebAgency required payment up-front, so I had no leverage to force them to complete the project.

-If I had pushed for milestone-based payments from the start, they likely would have just declined the project.
-I think they saw me as a small client who could grow to something more substantial, but nobody wants to work with a tiny client who's going to be demanding about the budget.
+If I had pushed for milestone-based payments at the start of the contract, WebAgency likely would have just declined the project.
+They saw me as a small client who could grow to something more substantial, but nobody wants to work with a tiny client who has demands like a giant corporation.

 ### Why didn't you just find a cheap developer to do it for $4/hr?

+In my experience, cheap developers are worthwhile in two scenarios:

+1. You need throwaway code that has to work once and never require any changes
+1. You value your time at zero, so you don't mind giving 20 hours of feedback on a task a competent developer could complete with minimal supervision

-In my experience, cheap developers are only worthwhile if you value your time at zero or you want a one-time implementation that you never have to touch again.
-In my case, I plan to maintain the TinyPilot website long-term, so I want code that meets my quality standards and that I feel comfortable maintaining long-term.
-You just can't get that with bargain-basement developers.
+I plan to keep the TinyPilot website around for a while, so I want code that I understand and feel comfortable maintaining.

 ### Why didn't you just fire them and hire someone better?

-If you know of a place where you can reliably hire skilled web developers

-It would have taken an extra 20-80 hours of my time.
-I have to interview candidates, ramp them up on the codebase.
-It was possible I'd run into the same problems or worse and then have to start over again multiple times.
-With WebAgency, I at least had confidence the work would get done to my standards eventually if I let them continue.
+I did consider firing WebAgency at several points, especially when we switched from design to development.

+Talented web developers are in high demand.
+You can't just wave a $100 bill in the air and wait for competed developers to show up.
+It took me 20-30 hours of searching and interviewing to find WebAgency, and I was dreading starting that process over.
+Especially because the end always seemed like it was weeks away.

+The other problem is that handing off a project midway through causes substantial rework.
+If I switch vendors 200 hours into a 300-hour project, it's probably going to take the next vendor 150-200 hours to finish, as they have to re-do all the onboarding to understand the project and then figure out how to take over where the first agency left off.

 ### Why didn't you just use a Shopify template?